A unified graphical approach to random coding for multi-terminal networks: Network model

 \subsection{An example: the general two-user interference channel}

-To make the reader familiar with the notation in Sec. \ref{sec:Notation sec II} and the general model in Sec. \ref{sec:Network Model}, we describe the general two-user interference channel (general IFC), that is the model in Sec. \ref{sec:Network Model} in the case of $N_{\rm TX}=N_{\rm RX}=2$.

-This channel model is depicted in Fig. \ref{fig:generalIFC}: two transmitters communicate to two receivers through the channel $P_{Y_1,Y_2 | X_1, X_2}$.
-The total number of messages to be sent over the channel is $(2^{2}-1)(2^{2}-1)=9$ and is obtained by considering all the possible ways in which a message can be encoded by any subset of transmitters and decoded by any subset of receivers.
+To demonstrate the generality of our model, in this section we provide an example based on the general two-user IFC.
+The channel model is depicted in Fig. \ref{fig:generalIFC}: two transmitter/receiver pairs ($N_{\rm TX}=N_{\rm RX}=2$) communicate through the memoryless channel $P_{Y_1,Y_2 | X_1, X_2}$.
+The largest number of messages that can be sent over the channel is nine and is obtained by considering all the possible ways in which a message can be encoded by a subset of transmitters and decoded by a subset of receivers.
+Note that the IFC with all nine messages is not necessarily of interest to study in depth, and we will not consider it further in this paper; the purpose of Fig. 4 is to illustrate the generality of our model to capture all possible message combinations that might be of interest in a given single-hop network.

-All the nine possible messages are listed in Tab. \ref{tab:example4nodes} using the notation in \eqref{eq:ivv definition}: $W_{1 \sgoes \jv}$ and $W_{2 \sgoes \jv}$ are the messages known only at transmitter~1 and~2, respectively, while message $W_{\{1,2\} \sgoes \jv}$ is a message known at both.
-Similarly, $W_{\iv \sgoes 1}$ and $W_{\iv \sgoes 2}$ are the messages to be decoded only at receivers~1 and~2, respectively, while message $W_{ \iv \sgoes \{1,2\} }$ is to be decoded at both.
+Tab. \ref{tab:example4nodes}: each column indicates the set of encoding nodes while each row a set of decoding nodes.
+The messages $W_{1 \sgoes \jv}$ and $W_{2 \sgoes \jv}$ are the messages known only at transmitter~1 and~2, respectively, while message $W_{\{1,2\} \sgoes \jv}$ is a message known at both.
+Similarly, $W_{\iv \sgoes 1}$ and $W_{\iv \sgoes 2}$ are the messages to be decoded only at receivers~1 and~2, while the messages $W_{ \iv \sgoes \{1,2\} }$ are to be decoded at both.

-In literature, one often refers to the message $W_{1 \sgoes 1}$ as a private message, $W_{\{1,2\} \sgoes 1}$ as a common message and to $W_{1 \sgoes \{1,2\}}$ as a degraded message.
-It is clear from this simple example that this nomenclature is somewhat confusing when considering the most general distribution of messages even for a channel with small number of users.
-For this reason we avoid this terminology and choose instead the notation in \eqref{eq:iv definition} and in \eqref{eq:ivv definition}.

-The general IFC contains a number of classic information theoretical models as a special case: Tab. \ref{tab:subcases4nodes} lists all subcases of the general IFC that have been studied in literature using the notation in \eqref{eq:definition sub capacity}.
-Note there are a total of $2^9$ subcases of the general IFC.
-Of these $2^9$ subcases, capacity is known for the $2^3$ cases in which only one message is being transmitted.
-Capacity is also known for the MAC, MAC with common information, and the compound MAC.
-In all the other subcases capacity is not known in general.
+The general IFC encompasses a number of canonical channel models with and without common messages as special cases including the BC, the MAC, the IFC and the CIFC both with and without common messages.
+Tab. \ref{tab:subcases4nodes} lists all special cases of the general two-users IFC that have been studied in the literature and the associated reference.
+Note that in each such case a different proof was used to establish the achievability of the derived rate region.